Onsite and offsite SEO, otherwise known as on-page and off-page SEO, are the two main components of the search engine optimization (SEO) process.

 Description: ‘Eating bananas on a daily basis offers a number of health benefits.
 Number 3 is amazing and will definitely surprise you!
 Read on to find out how.’

-The H1 Tag: A well optimized page should have only one H1 tag and several h2,h3 tags.
-The h1 tag is usually the same as the page title (although it doesn’t have to be exactly the same).
+A well-optimized page should have only one H1 tag and several H2 and H3 tags.
+The H1 tag is usually the same as the page title (although it doesn’t have to be exactly the same).

-ALT text for images: If you use images within your text (and you should), you need to make sure that the ALT text has a meaningful value that will give a good indication to search engines about the content of the image and how this is related to your page.
+If you use images within your text (and you should), you need to make sure that the ALT text has a meaningful value that will give a good indication to search engines about the image’s content and how it is related to your page.

-Internal links: I am perhaps the biggest fan of internal links and this is because:
+I am perhaps the biggest fan of internal links, and this is because:

 - They enhance the user experience